hulpke/transgrp/README.txt

 Groups of degree 32 need to be downloaded separately (~300MB) from http://www.math.colostate.edu/~hulpke/transgrp/trans32.tgz

-Unpack this (tar, gz) archive in the directory that holds this README file.
+Unpack this (tar, gz) archive in the pkg directory.